Defecting Syrian envoy now in Qatar-Iraqi minister

 Zebari said things might be starting to snowball, in that Fares' defection followed the high-profile defection last week of Assad's friend General Manaf Tlass.

-Iraq has taken a cautious stance on events in Syria - it has a 680 km (425 mile) border with its western neighbor and close ties with Iran, Damascus's regional ally and Iraq's eastern neighbor.
+Iraq has taken a cautious stance on events in Syria - it has a 680 km (425 mile) border with its western neighbour and close ties with Iran, Damascus's regional ally and Iraq's eastern neighbour.

 Zebari dismissed suggestions that Iran was influencing Baghdad over Syria and reiterated that it was up to the Syrian people to decide whether Assad stepped down.